ryanwalkersyn/Spring-Backend-API/README.md

 # Project: Spring Social media blog API

+## Project Brief
+This is a project completed in a recent bootcamp.
+Below is the project description

 ## Background

 Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.